QR4.5.9 Testing The Theory

 QR4.5.5 A Particle Toolbox

-The standard model is a particle toolbox that generates new particles to explain results after the fact.
-For example, when anti-matter was discovered, it just added new columns and when family generations came along, it added new rows.
-When mesons were found someone said “Who ordered that?” until the standard model called them bosons that carried no force!
-When new facts arrive, the standard model accommodates them in its existing structure or builds a new wing.
+The standard model is essentially a theoretical device that invents virtual particles based on fields to explain results after the fact, like a particle toolbox.
+For example, when anti-matter was discovered, it just added a new column, and when family generations came along, it added new rows.
+When mesons were found they were so unexpected that the Nobel laureate Israel Rabi quipped “Who ordered that?”, but the standard model just called them bosons that carried no force, and carried on.
+When new facts arrive, the standard model fits them into its existing structure, or adds a new room.

-It is hard to fault a model that absorbs rather than generates knowledge.
-It includes gravitons that a long search hasn’t found, so was that a fail?
-It predicted proton decay but twenty years of study have pushed their lifetime to that of the universe, so was that a fail?
-It sees matter and anti-matter as symmetric so is that our universe is only matter a fail?
-It expected massless neutrinos until experiments gave them mass and penta-quarks and strange quarks until a two-decade search found neither, and the list goes on.
-Today it “predicts” that weakly interacting particles (WIMPs) will explain dark matter but again a long search has found nothing.
-The standard model is like a hydra because when the facts cut off one “head”, it just grows another.
-Indeed, it is unclear what exactly it would take to falsify a model whose failures are called “unsolved problems in physics.
+Science is based on falsifiability, but how does one falsify a model that absorbs rather than generates knowledge?
+It proposed gravitons that a long search hasn’t found, so was that a fail?
+It predicted proton decay, but twenty years of study have pushed their lifetime to that of the universe, so was that a fail?
+It expected matter and anti-matter to be equal, so is that our universe is only matter a fail?
+It also expected massless neutrinos, until experiments found they had mass, and penta-quarks and strange quarks, until a two-decade search found neither, and the list goes on.
+It predicted that weakly interacting particles (WIMPs) will explain dark matter, but again a long search found nothing.
+The standard model is like a hydra, as when the facts cut off one head, it just grows another.
+Indeed, it is unclear what it would take to falsify a model whose failures are called “unsolved problems in physics.

-The standard model’s claim to fame is that the equations associated with it calculate results to many decimal places but in science, accuracy isn’t validity.
-An equation that accurately interpolates between a known set of data points isn’t the same as a theory that extrapolates to new points.
-Equations are judged on accuracy but theories are judged on their ability to predict.
-An equation isn’t a theory but today generations of physicists, fed on equations not science (Kuh,1970), think they are the same, so as Georgi says:
+The standard model’s claim to fame is that its equations can calculate results to many decimal places, but in science, accuracy isn’t validity.
+That an equation can accurately interpolate between known data points isn’t the same as a theory that extrapolates to new points.
+Equations are judged by accuracy but theories are judged by their ability to predict but today’s physicists, fed on equations not science (Kuh,1970), think they are the same, so as Georgi says:

 When it comes to prediction, the standard model’s success is dubious.
-It claims to have predicted top and charm quarks before they were found but to “predict” a third quark generation after finding three generations of leptons and two of quarks is like predicting the last move in a tic-tac-toe game.
-It also claims it predicted gluons, W bosons and the Higgs but inventing agents based on data-fitted equations isn’t prediction.
+It claims to have predicted top and charm quarks before they were found, but predicting three quark generations after finding three generations of leptons is like predicting the last move in a tic-tac-toe game, inevitable.
+It also claims to have predicted gluons, W bosons, and the Higgs, but predicting invented agents isn’t prediction.
 Fitting equations to data then matching their terms to ephemeral resonances in billions of accelerator collisions is the research version of tea-leaf reading – look hard enough and you’ll find something.
-The standard model illustrates Wyszkowski’s Second Law, that anything can be made to work if you fiddle with it long enough.
+It illustrates Wyszkowski’s Second Law, that anything can be made to work if you fiddle with it long enough.

-The standard model describes the data we know but doesn’t create new knowledge.
-Its answer to why a top quark is 300,000 times heavier than an electron is “because it is”.
+The standard model’s answer to why a top quark is 300,000 times heavier than an electron is “because it is”.
 What baffled physics fifty years ago still baffles it today because equations can’t go beyond the data set that created them, only theories can.
 The last time such a barren model dominated thought so completely was before Newton.

 Next

-Occam’s razor, not to multiply causes unnecessarily, is the pruning hook of science but the standard model has done just that.
-Physical realism began as a simple theory of mass, charge and spin but today it has isospin, hypercharge, color, chirality, flavor and other esoteric features.
+Occam’s razor, not to multiply causes unnecessarily, is the pruning hook of science, but the standard model did the opposite.
+Physics started with a simple theory of mass, charge, and spin, but now it has isospin, hypercharge, color, chirality, flavor, and other esoteric features.
 The standard model today needs sixty-two fundamental particles (Note 1), five invisible fields, sixteen charges and fourteen bosons to work (Table 4.6).
-If it was a machine, one would have to hand-set over two dozen knobs just right for it to light up.
-If physical realism is preferred today, it isn’t due to its simplicity.
+If it was a machine, one would have to hand-set over two dozen knobs just right for it to light up, so if this model is preferred today, it isn’t because of its simplicity.

-One might expect completeness for this level of complexity but the standard model is unable to explain gravity, proton stability, anti-matter, quark charges, neutrino mass, neutrino spin, family generations, quantum randomness or why inflation occurred.
-Nor can it explain dark energy or dark matter, i.e. most of the universe.
-And with each new result it grows, so inflation needs a hypothetical symmetron field to explain it and neutrino mass needs another 7-8 arbitrary constants:
+For this level of complexity, one might expect completeness, but the standard model is far from that.
+It can’t explain gravity, proton stability, anti-matter, quark charges, neutrino mass, neutrino spin, family generations, randomness, or why inflation stopped.
+Nor does it say anything about the dark energy or dark matter that constitute 95% of the universe.
+Its main feature is that with each new result, it grows, so to explain inflation needs a hypothetical symmetron field, and to explain the mass of neutrinos needs another 7-8 arbitrary constants:

 Next